Neigh the Front -- Exploring Scarboro Heights

 The book is available from: The McCowan Society, c/o 19 Monarchwood Cres., Don Mills, ON M3A 1H3. $17 (includes postage cost).

-On behalf of my constituents and myself, I send my best wishes to the Janet McCowan Scholarship Program featuring the Milk Challenge kick-off on Monday, October 22, 2001.
 The Ontario milk industry owes Scarborough farmers a profound "thank you" for starting the milk marketing board movement 109 years ago.
-I look forward to the first student project under this important program -- in connection with the evolution of our values with respect to nutrition.
-I look forward to attending your event to hear your thoughts and ideas.
-Once again, I wish the Janet McCowan Memorial Scarborough Community Studies my sincere congratulations and best wishes for a successful Scholarship program.
+I look forward to student projects in connection with the evolution of our values with respect to nutrition.

-Thank you for your e-mail of September 10, 2001 in which you invited me to attend the kick-off meeting of the Janet McCowan Fincham Memorial Scarborough Community Studies.
-I regret that I will be unable to attend your meeting on October 22, 2001.
-I would, however, like to congratulate you on your efforts to promote research into local history in the Scarborough area.
+I would like to congratulate you on your efforts to promote research into local history in the Scarborough area.
 The on-line learning resource should provide a valuable tool for anyone interested in exploring your area's past.
 Your efforts to encourage others to research their own local history, particularly with respect to the dairy industry, are commendable.
 I hope that other groups and individuals will follow your lead and as a result, learn more about their agricultural heritage.
 I am aware that both the Dairy Farmers of Ontario and the Dairy Farmers of Canada have documented and published historical information on the Ontario and Canadian dairy industry.
 I encourage you to formally share your information with these organizations.
-Thank you once again for your invitation, and best wishes on the success of this event.

-The extensive bibliography provided as potential inputs for the Janet McCowan Fincham Memorial Scarborough Community Studies Program effectively bridges the gap between the old world and the new, and presents a wide range of possible topics and approaches to capture the interest and imagination of budding historical scholars.
+The extensive bibliography provided as "potential inputs" effectively bridges the gap between the old world and the new, and presents a wide range of possible topics and approaches to capture the interest and imagination of budding historical scholars.

 The McCowan Society has been digging into local history for over 10 years and has unearthed a wealth of personal stories, letters and other documents.
 In their publications, the McCowan Society always puts the "who did what" into the larger context of when, where and why.
 Their web site, www.mccowan.org, passes McCowan Society research, interpretation and writing techniques onto budding information analysts.